A visual guide to acceptable and unacceptable landscaping techniques around utility equipment.

 Landscaping design plans and recommendations

-Retaining Walls: Retaining walls and exposed basements cause potential safety, access and reliability issues.
-Utility vehicle access is often impossible, which increases manual work, safety concerns and outage time — especially during harsh weather.
+Retaining walls and exposed basements cause potential safety, access and reliability issues.
+Our vehicle access often is impossible, which increases manual work, safety concerns and outage time — especially during harsh weather.
 Negotiating steep grades also poses a safety hazard to utility employees.
 Underground lines may be buried either too shallow or deep, which is another safety issue and also can lengthen outages because repairs may take longer to expose deep cable or bury shallow cable deeper.

-Grade Changes: Grade changes after utility equipment installation can cause equipment to be buried too deep or too shallow.
-These grade changes can affect safety, operation, reliability and accessibility of We Energies facilities.
+Grade changes after utility equipment installation can cause equipment to be buried too deep or too shallow.
+These grade changes can affect safety, operation, reliability and accessibility of our facilities.
 Often, facilities and equipment affected by grade changes after installation require costly equipment relocations at customer expense.

-Fake Rocks: Anything that covers or hides utility equipment, such as fake rocks, should not be used because they can delay equipment location when repair work is needed.
-They also pose safety hazards for utility workers as animals and insects often take up residence inside.
+Anything that covers or hides utility equipment, such as fake rocks, should not be used because they can delay equipment location when repair work is needed.
+They also pose safety hazards for our workers as animals and insects often take up residence inside.

-Plants: Plants that hide equipment or block access should be avoided.
-Plants may become damaged or removed all together should utility employees require equipment access.
+Plants that hide equipment or block access should be avoided.
+Plants may become damaged or removed all together should our employees require equipment access.